nathiedeheyl/oneiric-oracle/README.md

 - A prompt when the timer runs out for the first time without answer selection from user whether the user prefers to switch off the timer feature instead.
 - Switch off the timer feature before starting the game.
+- dream log (text input) or diary
+- Natural language processing and keyword recognition of dream log

 ## Languages